denoland/docs/runtime/fundamentals/modules.md

 official standard for JavaScript modules, allows for better tree-shaking, improved tooling integration, and native support across different environments.

-By adopting ECMAScript modules, Deno ensures compatibility with the evolving JavaScript ecosystem, providing developers with a streamlined and predictable module system that eliminates the complexities associated with legacy module formats like CommonJS.
+By adopting ECMAScript modules, Deno ensures compatibility with the ever-evolving JavaScript ecosystem.
+For developers, this means a streamlined and predictable module system that avoids the complexities associated with legacy module formats like CommonJS.

 ## Importing modules